Ken Hewkins

-Kenneth John Robert Hewkins (30 October 1929 – 9 June 2013) was a South African footballer, who .was 19 years old when he played goal keeper in the final for Delfos when they won the 1949 Transvaal Challenge Cup.Ken Hewhins also represented his province Southern Transvaal.He also played overseas as a goalkeeper for Clyde and Fulham.
+Kenneth John Robert Hewkins (30 October 1929 – 9 June 2013) was a South African footballer, who was 19 years old when he played goal keeper in the final for Delfos when they won the 1949 Transvaal Challenge Cup.Ken Hewkins also represented his province Southern Transvaal.
+He also played overseas as a goalkeeper for Clyde and Fulham.
 Hewkins made 15 league appearances for Clyde in 1949-50 before returning to South Africa.

 In October 1954, Clyde signed Hewkins for the second time and he was part of the Clyde team that won the 1954–55 Scottish Cup.

 After 19 Scottish league appearances in his second spell, he signed for Fulham in November 1955.